 After reviewing the benefits of the Public Safety Officers' Benefits (PSOB) Program, this fact sheet lists the documents required for filing a PSOB death claim and a PSOB disability claim.

-The PSOB Program provides death and disability financial benefits to workers and their families in the fields of law enforcement, firefighting, and other first-responder fields when death or catastrophic injury occurs in the line of duty.
-Regarding death benefits, the PSOB provides a one-time benefit to eligible survivors of public-safety officers whose deaths were the direct result of an injury sustained in the line of duty on or after September 20, 1976.
-A one-time benefit is available to public safety officers who were permanently and totally disabled as a result of a catastrophic injury sustained in the line of duty on or after November 29, 1990.
-Financial support for higher education is available for eligible spouse and children of public safety officers who died or were catastrophically disabled in the line of duty.
-The PSOB Office recently launched a web-based claims portal for efficient applications submission for benefits and the claims review process.
-There is an appeals process for claimants who are denied benefits.
-The distinctive features of the application for each type of benefit are briefly described, along with the procedure for receiving assistance in the claims process.
-Since 1976, PSOB has provided nearly $2 billion in assistance to first responders and their families.
+The PSOB provides benefits for persons and their families who are employed in law enforcement, firefighting, and other first-responder services.
+The PSOB provides a one-time benefit to eligible survivors of public safety officers whose deaths were the direct and proximate result of an injury sustained in the line of duty on or after September 29, 1976.
+The PSOB also provides a one-time benefit to eligible public safety officers who were permanently and totally disabled due to a catastrophic injury sustained in the line of duty on or after November 29, 1990.
+Officers who qualify for this benefit must have been permanently prevented from performing any gainful work in the future.
+A PSOB education benefit provides support for higher education to eligible spouses and children of public safety officers who died in the line of duty or were catastrophically disabled in the line of duty.
+For information on current benefit amounts and additional information on how to file a PSOB claim, go to the PSOB web site at www.psob.gov.

 810 Seventh Street NW, Washington, DC 20531, United States